 Medium is different from other platforms on our list because it provides a social network-like blogging experience.

 Next, if you want to integrate your blog with your existing site, you’ll have to turn to third-party services and create embeddable widgets you’ll then add to your site.
-Alternatively, you can add links to your Medium content to your main website, but that’s not the same as integrating it with your blog.
+Alternatively, you can add links to your Medium content on your main website, but that’s not the same as integrating it with your blog.

 The biggest drawback, in my opinion, is that if Medium decides to take down your content, there’s not much you can do.